ebikatsudon/VTubeStudio/VTS-Model-Settings.md

 _\* these parameters cannot be used directly on iOS/Android but will work on PC/Mac when using a smartphone for tracking.
 Parameters like VoiceVolumePlusMouthOpen will default to using the value from MouthOpen when the model is loaded on the smartphone._

+The webcam-version of VTube Studio also supports hand-tracking.
+The hand-tracking parameter list can be found here: https://github.com/DenchiSoft/VTubeStudio/wiki/Hand-Tracking

 ## Hotkey Settings and Types